-(i) category of persons to which this Act applies;
+(ix) matters to which this Act applies; or

-(ii) category of goods;

-(viii) types of duties; or

-(iii) category of vessels, aircraft, trains, railway carriages or vehicles;
+- (b) be limited in its application to a particular- - (i) category of persons to which this Act applies; - (ii) category of goods; - (iii) category of vessels, aircraft, trains, railway carriages or vehicles;

-(iv) mode of transport;
+- (iv) mode of transport;

-(v) place of entry and exit or category of places of entry or exit;
+- (v) place of entry and exit or category of places of entry or exit;

-(vi) customs controlled area or category of customs controlled areas;
+- (vi) customs controlled area or category of customs controlled areas;

-(vii) customs procedure;
+- (vii) customs procedure;

-(viii) type of duty; or
+- (viii) type of duty; or

-(ix) matter to which this Act applies.
+- (ix) matter to which this Act applies.

-- (3) (a) Rules made in terms of this section take effect from a date specified in those rules, or if no date is specified, from the date of publication of those rules. - (b) The commencement date specified in any rules may be a date before, on or after the date of publication of those rules.
+(3) (a) Rules made in terms of this section take effect from a date specified in those rules, or if no date is specified, from the date of publication of those rules.

+(b) The commencement date specified in any rules may be a date before, on or after the date of publication of those rules.